reab5555/TikTok-AI-Video-Analysis-Pipeline/README.md

 **Data Consolidation and Storage:** Collect raw video data and metadata from the TikTok API, storing them efficiently in the highly scalable Google Cloud Storage.
 This forms the basis for subsequent data processing and analytical ventures.

-**AI-Driven Video Analysis:** Leverage the Gemini LLM via Vertex AI to extract nuanced interpretations of videos, focusing on ratings of unexpectedness and emotional intensity.
-By capturing these subtle metrics, the aim is to enrich the analytical narrative beyond standard engagement figures.
+**AI-Driven Video Analysis:** Leverage the Gemini LLM via Vertex AI to extract nuanced interpretations of videos, focusing on ratings of unexpectedness.

 **Data Transformation and Warehousing:** Transform the raw and AI-processed data into structured formats suitable for comprehensive analysis.
 This involves merging AI outputs with video metadata into a star schema within BigQuery, where data is organized to optimize efficiency and accessibility for analytical tasks.